 Swollen and tender lymph nodes in the neck or jaw area

-Additional symptoms may also occur if the patient develops a peritonsillar abscess:
+These symptoms may also occur if your child has a peritonsillar abscess:

 Severe throat pain